-First, I used the How to Create Stickers with Google Slides template and wrote the words I was going to use.
-They are made of WordArt, so you can double click on them and change the text.
+I just changed the numbers for the words I was going to use.
+They are made with WordArt, so just double click them and change the text.
 Resize them to fit your slide.

-Go to Insert > Audio and select your audio file.
-Right click on the audio icon and select Replace Image > Choose Drive and search for the image that you have created for that word.
+Then, Go to Insert > Audio and select your audio file.
+Right click on the audio icon and select Replace Image > Choose Drive and search for the transparent image that you created before.
 Resize it and place it on top of your word.
 Repeat for each audio file.

 And you are done!
 Now, when your students click on each word, they will hear you say it!

-ATTENTION: Remember to set “everyone can view” permissions to the audio files for your students to be able to hear them.
+ATTENTION: Remember to set “anyone can view” permissions to the audio files for your students to be able to hear them.